phorton1/base-apps-artisan/docs/redesign2.md

 - Ability to save a Queue as a new Playlist for a given library

 This implies a whole 'Playlist Management UI.
-Playlists with Queries (can be generated from my explorer approach) but Playlists with Items are all we get from remoteLibraries (WMP).
+Playlists with Queries can be generated from Explorer if I want, but Playlists with Items are all we get from remoteLibraries (WMP).
 So you kind of have this query-vs-list based differentiation of playists.
-Then you need all this functionality for Playlist Managment
+Then you need all this functionality for Playlist Management

 - Save Queue as Playlist
 - Edit Playlist